LoyolaChicagoBooks/scala-tdd/source/fundamentals.rst

 ----------------------

-You need to install the Scala Build Tool - The details of this tool are covered in the :doc:`environment.rst`.
+You need to install the Scala Build Tool - The details of this tool are covered in the :doc:`environment`.
 There is no need to install Scala separately, because what we'll be showing you is how SBT downloads the required version(s) of Scala automatically.